 - Credit Audit System to identify, analyze instances of non-compliance and rectification. - Review of loan sanctioned by each sanctioning authority by the next higher authority. - Mid Term Review of borrowal accounts beyond a certain level of exposure. - Monitoring of special watch accounts at various levels.
-Formation of Slippage Management Committee at HO / Circles to monitor the accounts with exposure of ₹ 1 Crore & above, among the list of accounts appearing in SWL - Monitoring tools like Credit Monitoring Format (web-based), Quarterly Information Systems, Half Yearly Operation Systems, Stock Audits, Special Watch List Accounts, etc. - Credit Monitoring Officers at branches in charge of monitoring functions. - In order to strengthen pre-disbursement monitoring of compliance to sanction terms and conditions, obtention of stipulated collateral securities ensuring perfection of securities before disbursement etc, Pre-release Audit System has been introduced.
+Formation of Slippage Management Committee at HO / Circles to monitor the accounts with exposure of ₹10 Million & above, among the list of accounts appearing in SWL - Monitoring tools like Credit Monitoring Format (web-based), Quarterly Information Systems, Half Yearly Operation Systems, Stock Audits, Special Watch List Accounts, etc. - Credit Monitoring Officers at branches in charge of monitoring functions. - In order to strengthen pre-disbursement monitoring of compliance to sanction terms and conditions, obtention of stipulated collateral securities ensuring perfection of securities before disbursement etc, Pre-release Audit System has been introduced. - A framework has been developed outlining a corrective action plan that will incentivize early identification of problem account, timely restructuring of accounts which are considered to be viable and taking prompt steps by lenders for recovery or sale thereby revitalizing the distressed accounts in the Bank.